erickang21/ezmemes/README.md

 title | name (str): The title of the image.
-Great for a short descriptive text of your meme. thumbsup (int): The number of thumbs up that the meme got on Reddit. thumbsdown (int): The number of thumbs down that the meme got on Reddit. subreddit (str): THe subreddit that the meme came from.
+Great for a short descriptive text of your meme. thumbsup (int): The number of thumbs up that the meme got on Reddit. thumbsdown (int): The number of thumbs down that the meme got on Reddit. subreddit (str): The subreddit that the meme came from.